onzfonz/comp227/src/content/2/en/part2a.md

 Early in your programming career (and even after 25 years of coding like yours truly), what often happens is that the application just completely breaks down.
-This is even moreso the case with dynamically typed languages, such as JavaScript, where the compiler does not check the data type.
+This is even more so the case with dynamically typed languages, such as JavaScript, where the compiler does not check the data type.
 Like with function variables or return values.

 A "React explosion" can, for example, look like this: